Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 1. Quizzes will be evaluated using [the course page on gradescope](https://www.gradescope.com/)
 1. Assignments and Projects will be submitted using the [course page on trinket][]
-1. [Progress Tracker](https://docs.google.com/spreadsheets/d/1wcsF29-EIQpTDWGxiMIWpH8Rf3xgU2rg4qspEX2UERo/edit#gid=1456006823), this will have everyone's grades for the course
+1. [Progress Tracker](https://docs.google.com/spreadsheets/d/1wcsF29-EIQpTDWGxiMIWpH8Rf3xgU2rg4qspEX2UERo/edit#gid=1456006823), this will have project grades for the course
 1. [Vibe Check](https://docs.google.com/forms/d/e/1FAIpQLSeXVJACSgyOJAYN4qZ5evcNmxu_yhdehVrm_yXdt_EZByt5dA/viewform?usp=sf_link)

 [course page on trinket]: https://trinket.io/jess-dahmen-makeschool-com/courses/cs-1-1